 In March, 2016, the Florida Department of Health launched the Florida Healthy Babies initiative, a statewide collaborative to positively influence social determinants of health and reduce racial disparities in infant mortality.
 This project focuses on a social determinants of health approach to close the gap among Non-Hispanic Black and Non-Hispanic White infants.
 Data findings from the Miami-Dade County infant mortality analysis was used to inform the community and aid in developing intervention strategies at the local level to address health disparities and inequalities.
 The Healthy Baby Taskforce engages numerous partners to address the complex health inequities present in our community.
 The taskforce works to positively influence social determinants with evidence-based interventions.

-The sub-committee meets every third Friday of each month, following the Children Issues Committee, at the United Way of Miami-Dade Center for Excellence 3250 SW 3rd Avenue, Miami, FL 33129 from 12:30PM-2:00PM.
+The sub-committee meets every third Friday of each month, following the Children Issues Committee, at United Way Miami, The Ryder Room in the Ansin Building, 3250 SW 3rd Avenue, Miami, FL 33129 from 12:30PM-1:30PM.
+Currently, the Taskforce is meeting virtually via Microsoft Teams.
+If you have any questions or need access to the meeting link, please contact the Taskforce liaison for further details.

 Lead: Esther McCant, Metro Mommy Agency